paulojraposo/FlowMaps/README.txt

-README file for Spline Flows program, for making flow maps using cubic splines.
+README file for Flow Maps program, for making flow maps using cubic splines.

 First, thanks for your interest!
 Feel free to email the author, Dr. Paulo Raposo, at pauloj.raposo@outlook.com.

 The script takes one input file, being a csv table of flows.
-It produces one output file in geojson format.
+It produces one output file in shapefile format.

 Please note that the input csv file must be in the format of the example below.
 The headers seen below, named exactly